Behind the Scenes With the All-New 2019 Bentley Continental GT

 I was sitting in the second of two low, mean-looking black coupes escorted front and rear by galloping gray Bentley Bentayga luxury SUVs, a high-speed convoy rolling fast through the South African hillside looking, I imagined, like some corporate mercenaries coming in heavy to stomp a miner's strike.
 As I tried to recall whether, of all the many dangers and potential obstructions I'd heard relayed over car-to-car radio—traffic, gravel, deer, cops, spilled oil, bicyclists, debris, joggers, speed cameras, bright sunlight and blind crests—monkeys had ever made an appearance (they had not) we passed the trio of vervets scampering west into tall grass.
 The group pulled onto a scenic overlook perched just below the clouds, the vantage point so high that the vast acres of mahogany trees covering the distant valley looked like a fuzzing of moss, and waited for the gawkers to arrive.

 It did not take long.
-Traveling in any type of convoy is conspicuous, and a procession of Bentleys exponentially more so, but including an imposing pair of mystery vehicles, the true contours of which are hidden under false body panels, taped-on wheel arches, illustrated headlights, and artlessly redecorated front fascias invites a direct kind of scrutiny.
+Traveling in any type of convoy is conspicuous, and a procession of Bentleys exponentially more so, but including an imposing pair of mystery vehicles, their true contours hidden under false body panels, taped-on wheel arches, illustrated headlights, and artlessly redecorated front fascias, invites a direct kind of scrutiny.
 Like a superhero's costume, it's a disguise that demands attention.

 The first observer, a local man out for a picnic with his family, wandered over.
 He indicated one of the camouflaged two-doors and asked if it was a Tesla.